freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 If only one person is maintaining the system, you may use the same Tails instance as both the *Admin Workstation* and the *Journalist Workstation*; otherwise, we recommend buying 1 drive for each admin and each journalist.

+You will also need 2 additional drives for use as a *Transfer Device* and *Export Device*.

 We also recommend buying an additional USB drive for making regular backups of your Tails workstations.